Brown Sugar Fudge

 1/2 cup chopped nuts (optional)

 This recipe has been through a lot.
 Mom used to make this and regular chocolate fudge at the drop of a hat—and it came out perfect every time.
 Me?
-Well, I’ve never made the regular fudge to my liking and have only recently been able to make this brown sugar fudge recipe consistently—and only because I’m using a candy thermometer.
+Well, I’ve never made the regular fudge to my liking and have only recently been able to make this brown sugar fudge recipe consistently—and only because I’m using a candy thermometer and a heavy duty pan.
 It’s not exactly the same recipe that Mom put in my cookbook, but almost.
 My Uncle Mike thinks it’s pretty darn good!